-At the first meeting of the members (for an LLC) or the Board of Directors (for a corporation) establishing a company, a resolution about banking details is often included.
+At the first meeting of the members (for an LLC) or the Board of Directors (for a corporation) establishing a company, a corporate resolution about banking details is often included.

-Although a company may agree on several different types of resolutions during the meeting, the banking resolution is often the most commonly extracted resolution from the general minutes of the meeting.
+Although a company may agree on several different types of corporate resolutions during the meeting, the banking resolution is often the most commonly extracted resolution from the general minutes of the meeting.

 The banking resolution can be agreed upon at any meeting after the first meeting, or altered, as directed, by the members or the Board of Directors.

 The banking resolution document is drafted and adopted by a company’s members or Board of Directors to define the relationship, responsibilities and privileges that the members or directors maintain with respect to the company’s banking needs.

 To authenticate it as a stand-alone document, it is signed by the corporate secretary and stamped with the corporation's corporate seal.

 The members, or the Board, and the corporate secretary sign off on any changes made to this document going forward.

 This document is typically not required to be filed with your Registered Agent or your state of formation.
 It is provided to the bank and then held internally within the company.

 When opening a business bank account, the bank may often require a banking resolution.
 If you need a banking resolution template, you can download and print a free LLC banking resolution template or corporation banking resolution template now.

 If you have banking resolutions on file with the bank for a bank account or loan, be sure to update the bank on any changes within the company.
 The bank sometimes requires a new and original resolution when the Board or officers change or when renewing a loan.